-UPDATE: UPDATE: The Slovak Design Centre and Slovak Institute in Berlin are happy to invite you to the Searching for Beauty Exhibition opening on June 6, 2018, at 7 pm in designtransfer gallery in Berlin (Einsteinufer 43).
-The Exhibition closes on June 26, 2018.
+UPDATE: The Slovak Design Center and Embassy of the Slovak Republic in Helsinki are happy to invite you to the Searching for Beauty Exhibition opening on October 31, 2018, at 6 pm in the Main Exhibition Hall of the National Library of Estonia (Tõnismägi 2, Tallinn, Estonia).
+The Exhibition closes on November 19, 2018.

 The authors, Ové Pictures (Michaela Čopíková, Veronika Obertová), applied animation principles and created several interactive installations centred around the central motif of searching for beauty in new contexts.